ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-29-shu-ha-ri-for-microservices.markdown

 The thing that these teams have in common is that they have a somewhat incomplete understanding about that that journey entails.

-Microservics, as I have written about before, is a problem solving approach to dividing (very) large systems into (business) component parts.
+Microservices, as I have written about before, is a problem solving approach to dividing (very) large systems into (business) component parts.
 It's not a specific technology that you can buy or adopt, it's not a release process, or a hosting technology (like kubernetes), it's not containers, or serverless, or devops.
 It's lots of patterns, practices, and approaches coupled together.
-It's like a vision of business aligned, autonomous components, with low coupling, high cohesion, and tesitng and automation thrown in.
+It's like a vision of business aligned, autonomous components, with low coupling, high cohesion, and testing and automation thrown in.

 Changing the way you structure your teams, break up your components, model and execute your transactions, and maintain and deploy your software is a lot of change.
 It takes a lot of time to make all those changes, to habituate the practices, and to believe in the culture.

-This is at least equivilant to the level of change that Agile brought to companyes, in fact in some cases this is peoples first time doing agile development too.
+This is at least equivalent  to the level of change that Agile brought to companies, in fact in some cases this is peoples first time doing agile development too.

 When taking teams to agile methodologies, such as scrum, I was a firm believer in the Shu-Ha-Ri method of learning.
-I think for most teams in enterprise environments this is a good way to learn this microservies culture too.
+I think for most teams in enterprise environments this is a good way to learn this microservices culture too.

 ## What is Shu Ha Ri?